Himanshutiwari15/GCN-Clssifier/README.md

-# Graphical Neural Network (GCN) Implementation on Terrorist Attack Dataset
+# Graphical convolutional network (GCN) Implementation on Terrorist Attack Dataset

 ## Introduction

-This project focuses on implementing a Graph Neural Network (GCN) for analyzing a dataset related to terrorist attacks.
+This project focuses on implementing a Graph Convolutional Network (GCN) for analyzing a dataset related to terrorist attacks.
 The dataset contains two main components: information about the attack entities and the links connecting these entities to form a graph structure.
 The goal is to classify the attributes of these entities based on the provided data.

 ## Dataset Download